 In using the proceeds of this offering, we are permitted under PRC laws and regulations as an offshore holding company to provide funding to our wholly foreign-owned subsidiary in China only through loans or capital contributions, and to our consolidated VIE only through loans, subject to the approval of government authorities and limit on the amount of capital contributions and loans.
 Subject to the satisfaction of applicable government registration and approval requirements, we may extend inter-company loans to our wholly foreign-owned subsidiary in China or make additional capital contributions to our wholly-foreign-owned subsidiary to fund its capital expenditures or working capital.
-For an increase of registered capital of our wholly foreign-owned subsidiary through loans, the total amount of such loans may not exceed the difference between the entity's total investment as approved by the foreign investment authorities and its registered capital.
+For an increase of registered capital of our wholly foreign-owned subsidiary, we need to file at the PRC Ministry of Commerce ("MOFCOM") or its local counterparts.
+If we provide funding to our wholly foreign-owned subsidiary through loans, the total amount of such loans may not exceed the difference between the entity's total investment as approved by the foreign investment authorities and its registered capital.
 Such loans must be registered with the PRC State Administration of Foreign Exchange ("SAFE") or its local branches, which usually takes up to 20 working days to complete.

 As advised by V&T law firm, our PRC legal counsel, the above discussed use of proceeds is within the currently applicable PRC statutory limitations.
 Subject to the procedural requirements discussed in this section and in the section titled "Regulation - Regulations on Foreign Exchange", we will be able to use our net proceeds from this offering in the form of RMB through loans or capital contributions to our PRC subsidiary and in the form of RMB through loans to consolidated VIE entity without increasing the registered capital and approval investment amount of such entities.
 In addition, we are subject to restrictions under applicable PRC laws and regulations in converting foreign currencies such as U.S. dollars raised in this offering into RMB.
-See "Regulations - Regulations on Foreign Exchange."
+See "Regulations on Foreign Exchange."
 We cannot assure you that we will be able to obtain these government registrations or approvals on a timely basis, if at all.
 See "Risk Factors-Risks Related to Doing Business in China - PRC regulations relating to foreign exchange registration of overseas investment by PRC residents may subject our PRC resident beneficial owners or our PRC subsidiary to liability or penalties, limit our ability to inject capital into these subsidiaries, limit PRC subsidiary's ability to increase their registered capital or distribute profits to us, or may otherwise adversely affect us;" "Risk Factors --- PRC regulation on loans to, and direct investment in, PRC entities by offshore holding companies and governmental control in currency conversion may delay or prevent us from using the proceeds of this offering to make loans to our PRC subsidiary and PRC consolidated VIE or make additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand our business."